Amzani/apidesk-sdk-test-def/docs/models/components/updatecontactrequestemailstype.md

 # UpdateContactRequestEmailsType

-Specifies the type of email address, such as 'work', 'personal', or 'other'.
-This optional field helps categorize the email address for better organization and retrieval within the CRM system.
+Specifies the type of email address being updated, such as 'work' or 'personal'.
+This field helps categorize the email address within the contact's profile, although it is optional.
+Providing this information can enhance the organization and retrieval of contact details.

 ## Example Usage